OSInside/cloud-builder/doc/source/infrastructure_setup.rst

    between {CB} services

-The following picture shows how the {CB} services play together and gives you a visual overview about the system which we want to setup.
+The following picture shows how the {CB} services play together and provides a visual overview about the system.

 .. figure:: .images/cb-design.png
     :align: center